 The Government has investigated policy options in response to the growth of STRA in NSW.

-March 2016: a Parliamentary Inquiry into the Adequacy of the Regulation of Short-term Holiday Letting in New South Wales in 2015-16.
+A Parliamentary Inquiry into the Adequacy of the Regulation of Short-term Holiday Letting in New South Wales in 2015-16

-July – October 2017: Community feedback was sought on an Options Paper between 21 July and 21 October in 2017.
-Submissions made in response to the Options Paper can be viewed at department's Planning Portal website.
+Community feedback was sought on an Options Paper between 21 July and 21 October in 2017.
+Submissions made in response to the Options Paper can be viewed at the department's Planning Portal website.

 The proposed amendments to planning rules included:

-The department has published all submissions received on our Planning Portal website.
+The department has published all submissions received on the Planning Portal.

 There was general support for a statewide regulatory framework, however views differed as to the extent of regulation, detailed controls and how regulation should work.